LINCHENYU2030S/C-C-notes/C_Basics.md

 #### Link: gcc filname.o -o filename
 - set up execution environment, heap and stack etc and link to library code.

+#### Additional Note:
+- After compilation is done, the memory needed for text(code), data(global variable, static variable, constant), and bss(variables that havent been initialised) is "planned" (havent yet been allocated memory).

 --------------------------------------------------------